microsoft/pxt/docs/extensions/getting-started/vscode.md

 pxt bump
 ```

-The `pxt bump` will make sure there are no uncommited changes, bump the version number,
+The `pxt bump` will make sure there are no uncommitted changes, bump the version number,
 create a git tag, and push everything to github.

 In the editor, paste the full URL to your repo after selecting `Settings -> Extensions`.
 Your extension should show up.